Digital banking statistics 2021

 The most popular disruptor banks around the world

-We looked at some of the latest statistics to see which disruptor bank is the most popular around the world.
+We looked at some of the latest statistics to see which disruptor bank is the most popular in the UK.

 Total number of app downloads

-The most popular disruptor bank by app downloads in Q3 2019 is Revolut, with over 8.3 million downloads.
-This is nearly double the next biggest challenger bank by app downloads, N26, who have 4.4 million app downloads by Q3 2019.
-Monzo has had over 4 million app downloads and Starling over 1 million downloads.
+The most popular disruptor bank in the UK by app downloads in 2020 is Monzo, with over 4.4 million downloads.
+This is nearly 2 million downloads more than the next biggest challenger bank by app downloads, Revolut, who have 2.5 million app downloads.
+Starling Bank has had 2.2 million app downloads and Monese has had over 1 million downloads.

 High street vs Digital Banking: which banks are winning customers?

-Looking at 2020’s first quarter, Monzo and Starling Bank made net gains of 19,049 and 15,153 customers respectively during the first three months of 2020, while Barclays, Halifax, Lloyds, RBS and Santander all made net losses.
+Looking at 2020’s third quarter (1 July – 30 September), Starling Bank and Monzo made net gains of 12,652 and 9,157 customers respectively, while Barclays, HSBC, NatWest and Santander all made net losses.

 The data shows a 65% drop in total switches during lockdown vs the first three months of 2020, which reflects a decline in the number of switching incentives while banks seemed to focus on their existing customers.